 TG STUDENT FINANCIAL EDUCATION

 The TG Student Financial Education Program is offered at no cost to Texas secondary and postsecondary institutions, as well as certain Texas community-based organizations with missions that focus on college access and success.
-The program helps students with money management and covers a range of topics, such as:

 Structure of the Program